I manage Apple's advertising platform in France.

 - - Highlighting comes in different colors

-- - Qwotes can be bookmarked in a dashboard
+- - Qwotes can be bookmarked and saved in a dashboard

 Keep in touch with your friends.